LED Light Therapy Melbourne

 LED lights for Rosacea

-This patient came to visit our Skin Therapy team with severe facial redness and breakouts that are often associated with Rosacea.
-Her treatment was simple, Red LED Light Therapy with Hyaluronic acid mask.
+This patient visited our clinic with concerns about severe facial redness and breakouts that are often associated with Rosacea.
+We kept her treatment simple, incorporating Red LED Light Therapy with a Hyaluronic Acid Mask.
 The results have far surpassed the expectations of the patient with her skin maintaining reduced redness in its appearance and resolution to the breakouts of pustules associated with the Rosacea.

 rosacea with led light therapy